Phase One

 - 8 hours: Critical Incident Leadership for Patrol Operations

-- 16 hours: Active Shooter Response
+- 16 hours: Active Shooter Response (Patrol or Tactical Teams)

 - 16 hours: Close Quarter Concepts for Patrol